leberns/spfx-tasks/docs/DevOps with SharePoint.md

 The pipeline has to have access to the key vault, otherwise the tasks fail to get the secrets.

-A security principal is created automatically during the pipeline configuration, for details refer to "Task 1: Creating a service principal" under [Authentication](https://pnp.github.io/powershell/articles/authentication.html).
+A security principal is created automatically during the pipeline configuration, for details refer to "Task 1: Creating a service principal" under [Using secrets from Azure Key Vault in a pipeline](https://azuredevopslabs.com/labs/vstsextend/azurekeyvault/).

 Grant access to this security principal under `Access policies` > `Add Access Policy`: